giuse/data_modeler/README.md

 There are three settings under `:tset` in the config which may be cryptic: `ninput_points`, `tspread` and `look_ahead`.
 Names can change in the future as I found it hard to name these three, please open an issue if I forget to modify this (or if you have suggestions).

-If you don't work with time series, just set them to [1,0,0], use a line counter for `time`, and ignore the following.
+If you don't work with time series, just set them to `[1,0,0]`, use a line counter for `time`, and ignore the following.
 These three only make sense if the data is composed of aligned time series, with a numeric column `time` -- its unit will also be the unit for `tspread` and `look_ahead`.

+The data needs to be indexed (i.e. no repetitions) and sorted by `time`.
+This implies that different data "lines" in the following explanation have different time values.

 - ninput_points: how many points in time to construct the model's input.
 For example, if the number is 3, then data coming from 3 data lines is considered.
 - tspread: time spread between the data lines considered in the point above.
 For example, if the number is 2, then the data lines considered will have (at least) 2 time (units) between each other.